oscarmorgan1/BarFinder-Documentation/docs/apis/map/get-nearby-venues.md

 ## Behaviour

-- Performs a geospatial query using geohash bounds
+- Performs a query using geohash bounds
 - Computes exact distance using `geofire-common`
 - Filters out venues outside the radius
 - Results are sorted by distance (ascending)